d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 to influence the generalizability of a model class:

 1. The number of tunable parameters.
 When the number of tunable parameters, sometimes called the *degrees of freedom*, is large, models tend to be more susceptible to overfitting.
 1. The values taken by the parameters.
-When weights can take a wider range of values, models can be more susceptible to over fitting.
+When weights can take a wider range of values, models can be more susceptible to overfitting.
 1. The number of training examples.
 It’s trivially easy to overfit a dataset containing only one or two examples even if your model is simple.
 But overfitting a dataset with millions of examples requires an extremely flexible model.